blugnu/time/README.md

 ### Context Deadlines and Timeouts

-Context deadlines and timeouts are also clock-dependent.
-The `blugnu/time` package provides a `ContextWithDeadline` and `ContextWithTimeout` functions that return a context with a deadline or timeout that is based on the clock passed in the context.
+Context deadlines and timeouts are clock-dependent.
+The `blugnu/time` package provides `ContextWithDeadline` and `ContextWithTimeout` functions that return a context with a deadline or timeout that is based on the clock passed in the context.
 When using a mock clock, the deadline or timeout will be based on the mock clock, allowing for deterministic behaviour in tests.